10 Downing Street: Revival and recognition: 1902–1960

 Despite these exceptions, Number 10 has been known as the prime minister's official home for over one hundred years.
 By the turn of the 20th century, photography and the penny press had linked Number 10 in the public mind with the premiership.
 The introduction of films and television would strengthen this association.
 Pictures of prime ministers with distinguished guests at the door became commonplace.
 With or without the prime minister present, visitors had their picture taken.
 Suffragettes posed in front of the door when they petitioned H. H. Asquith for women's rights in 1913, a picture that became famous and was circulated around the world.
-In 1931, Mohandas Gandhi, wearing the traditional homespun dhoti, posed leaving Number 10 after meeting with Ramsay MacDonald to discuss India's independence.
-This picture, too, became famous especially in India.
+In 1931, Mahatma Gandhi, wearing a traditional homespun dhoti, posed leaving Number 10 after meeting with Ramsay MacDonald to discuss India's independence.
+This picture, too, became famous, especially in India.
 The freedom fighters could see their leader had been received in the prime minister's home.
 Couse's elegant, understated door—stark black, framed in cream white with a bold white "10" clearly visible—was the perfect backdrop to record such events.
 Prime Ministers made historic announcements from the front step.
 Waving the Anglo-German Agreement of Friendship, Neville Chamberlain proclaimed "Peace with honour" in 1938 from Number 10 after his meeting with Adolf Hitler in Munich.
 During World War II, Churchill was photographed many times emerging confidently from Number 10 holding up two fingers in the sign for "Victory".
 The building itself, however, did not escape the London Blitz entirely unscathed; in February 1944 a bomb fell on nearby Horse Guards Parade and some of the drawing-room windows were destroyed.

 The symbol of British government, Number 10 became a gathering place for protesters.
 Emmeline Pankhurst and other suffragette leaders stormed Downing Street in 1908; anti-Vietnam War protestors marched there in the 1960s, as did anti-Iraq War protestors in 2005.